 The Social Security Administration has a set of criteria that it uses to determine whether or not someone qualifies for Social Security Disability benefits.

-These criteria are referred to as "Blue Book Listings" and these Listings are what the Administration uses to approve or deny someone for Social Security Disability benefits.
+These criteria are referred to as "Blue Book Listings" and these Listings are what the Administration uses to either approve or deny someone for Social Security Disability benefits.

 Arthritis in the Blue Book

+The Blue Book is the list of conditions that qualify for disability.
 You can find the medical requirements for arthritis in the Blue Book under section 14.00 Immune System Disorders.
 According to listing 14.09 Inflammatory arthritis, you will need to meet the following requirements:

 - Persistent inflammation or deformity of: